nicolasdeory/firelight/README.md

 ## Usage
 - Setup a LED strip that listens to color data via sACN.
 If you don't have a LED strip, you will be able to see the simulated LED display in your screen.
 Alternatively, if you have a Razer Chroma Keyboard, the program should work out of the box!
 - Open the program.
 It will default to Razer Chroma mode.
 If you want to use it with an LED strip, click on "Use LED strip".
-- Load into a LoL game (preferably with Vel'Koz)
+- Load into a LoL game
 - Enjoy the lights!

 ## Roadmap / Planned Features